 Making Cappuccino:

-One third Espresso then add one third hot milk and top with one third frothy milk then on top of the frothy milk you put a generous sprinkling of chocolate powder.
-(For the best results use a full fat milk and ensure it is chilled before you start frothng it – the frothng is best done before the espresso comes out of the machine to leave the greatest pressure of steam for the espresso extraction – on some espresso makers this does not matter.)
+(For the best results use a semi skimmed milk and ensure it is chilled before you start frothing it – the frothing is best done before the espresso comes out of the machine to leave the greatest pressure of steam for the espresso extraction – on some espresso makers this does not matter.)

 Making Latte: